PANTHEONtech/YANGinator/README.md

 - Open the *Register New File Type Association* window.

-- The easiest way to do so is by using the *Search Everywhere* window.
+- The easiest way to do so is, by using the *Search Everywhere* window.

 Search for *Associate with file type..*